-How to treat allergic rhinitis from the TCM’s perspective
+How to treat allergic rhinitis from the TCM perspective

-In the so-called civilized world, there has been a steep rise in the number of people with some allergic symptoms in these days.
+In the so-called civilized world, there has been a steep rise in the number of people with some allergic symptoms.
 One of the most common is allergic rhinitis, which is manifested by swollen nasal mucosa, abundant watery discharge from the nose, itching in the nose, and sneezing; sometimes it also affects the eyes, which are red and itchy, and occasionally asthma problems can occur.

 If pollen is the triggering factor, we mean seasonal allergic rhinitis (the so-called pollen rhinitis), if it is mites, mold, animal hair, cold, cigarette smoke, smog, perfumes, air conditioning, etc., it is referred to as perennial allergic rhinitis.
 In both cases, the above mentioned symptoms appear within 15 minutes after contact with the allergen.
 Due to the nasal mucosa swelling, there is limited drainage (“nasal congestion”) of secondary nasal cavities, which often leads to their inflammation and secondary infection (the so-called sinusitis), which can result in loss of smell and taste.
 Western treatment for allergic rhinitis lies in the administration of antihistamines (drugs not only to eliminate histamine secretion from the cells, but their side effects are also dampening effects on the nervous system, dizziness, fatigue, insomnia, nervousness and digestive problems) and in the administration of corticosteroids (their side effects need not be specified).